Code of Conduct and Ethics for Delivery and Commercial Practice

 • Report suspected misconduct, non-compliance, or unethical behaviour.

-• Seek guidance when faced with ethical uncertainty.
+• Seek guidance when faced with ethical uncertainty or potential conflicts.

 Leaders and Managers

-• Build an environment that encourages open communication and ethical decision-making.
+• Foster an environment that supports open communication and ethical decision-making.

-• Ensure operational practices align with both legal and moral obligations.
+• Ensure operational practices align with both legal obligations and the firm’s ethical standards.

 Suppliers and Partners

-• Maintain accurate compliance records and share them when requested.
+• Maintain accurate records and provide information as reasonably required.

 Reporting and Enforcement

-Retaliation against individuals who report in good faith is strictly prohibited.
-Verified breaches may result in disciplinary or contractual action, including termination of engagement.
+Retaliation against any individual who raises concerns in good faith is strictly prohibited.
+Verified breaches of this Code may result in disciplinary action or termination of engagement, as appropriate.

 Commitment

-Galloway & Pierce is committed to earning and maintaining the trust of its clients, suppliers, and communities.
-Upholding this Code is a collective responsibility that defines the firm’s reputation and underpins its role as a responsible procurement and supplier-enablement partner.
+Galloway & Pierce is committed to earning and maintaining the trust of its clients, suppliers, partners, and the communities in which it operates.
+Upholding this Code is a shared responsibility and fundamental to the firm’s reputation and role as a responsible, supplier-side and delivery-embedded partner.

 Related Insights